-This cost comparison shows how purchasing BricsCAD Pro plus maintenance for $1105 in Year 1 and then renewing maintenance each year for $255 adds up to just $1615 over 3 years.
-Three years of subscription rental (at $1575/year MSRP) for a competing product adds up to $4725.
+This cost comparison shows how purchasing BricsCAD Pro plus maintenance for $1200 in Year 1 and then renewing maintenance each year for $240 adds up to just $1680 over 3 years.
+Three years of subscription rental (at $1775/year MSRP) for a competing product adds up to $5325.

 Getting Them Interested: Let Them Read a Bit

 Most people who want to learn about something secretly want to read up on the topic before they ever attend a training course so they can be as informed as possible.
-And as a CAD manager I encourage users to read up on a program as much as they can ahead of time because I know the training will move faster as more basic concepts will already be understood.
+As a CAD manager, I encourage users to read up on a program as much as they can ahead of time because I know the training will move faster as more basic concepts will already be understood.

 There’s also an ulterior motive for asking users to read up ahead of time: The good users will start talking about BricsCAD enough that those who might otherwise skip the reading assignment will eventually realize they need to do their reading!

-The good news is there is an awesome resource for you to point your users to – Heidi Hewett’s BricsCAD Journey.
-Here users can read all about Heidi’s transition from AutoCAD® power user to BricsCAD authority.
+The good news is there are some awesome resources for you to point your users to.
+Heidi Hewett’s BricsCAD Journey, Getting Started with BricsCAD, 2D Tips featuring Rose Barfield, and so much more.
+Here users can read all about the transition from AutoCAD® power user to BricsCAD authority.
 The language is easy to read and broken down into small pieces so users can read only what they need.
 I can’t stress enough how great this collection of posts is for anyone who wants to get a quick start on using BricsCAD.

 Showing Work Can Continue: Let Them Try It

-Once your users have followed Heidi on her journey it is time to get them on the software!
+Once your users have followed Heidi on her journey and reviewed the other suggested documents, it is time to get them on the software!
 Here’s how to do it:

-Download and install the 30-day trial at the user’s machine.
+Download and install the 30-day trial on the user’s machine.

 Create a temporary testing ground directory with some copies of real drawings, XREF’s and overlays so users can experiment with them.